cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Though it is possible to import analyses using this endpoint, this practice is not recommended because it can cause spurious notifications to be sent.

-## Updating Top-Level Analysis Information

-Unsecured Endpoint: POST /update-analysis

-Delegates to metadactyl: POST /update-analysis

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Rating Apps